influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor/monitor-with-oss.md

 Before you begin, make sure you have access to the following:

- - An InfluxDB Cloud account. ([Sign up for free here](https://cloud2.influxdata.com/signup)).
+ - A self-hosted OSS 2.x instance. ([get started for free here](/influxdb/v2.0/get-started/))
  - Command line access to a machine [running InfluxDB Enterprise 1.x](/enterprise_influxdb/v1.9/introduction/install-and-deploy/) and permissions to install Telegraf on this machine.
- - Internet connectivity from the machine running InfluxDB Enterprise 1.x and Telegraf to InfluxDB Cloud.
+ - Internet connectivity from the machine running InfluxDB Enterprise 1.x and Telegraf to InfluxDB OSS.
  - Sufficient resource availability to install the template.
-(InfluxDB Cloud Free Plan accounts include [resource limits](/influxdb/cloud/account-management/pricing-plans/#resource-limits/influxdb/cloud/account-management/pricing-plans/#resource-limits).)

 ## Install the InfluxDB Enterprise Monitoring template

-The InfluxDB Enterprise Monitoring template includes a Telegraf configuration that sends InfluxDB Enterprise metrics to an InfluxDB endpoint, and a dashboard that visualizes the metrics.
+The InfluxDB Enterprise Monitoring template includes a Telegraf configuration that sends InfluxDB Enterprise metrics to an InfluxDB endpoint and a dashboard that visualizes the metrics.

-1. [Log into your InfluxDB Cloud account](https://cloud2.influxdata.com/), go to **Settings > Templates**, and enter the following template URL:
+1. [Log into your InfluxDB OSS UI](http://localhost:8086/signin), go to **Settings > Templates**, and enter the following template URL:

     ```
      https://raw.githubusercontent.com/influxdata/community-templates/master/influxdb-enterprise-1x/enterprise.yml
     ```

 2. Click **Lookup Template**, and then click **Install Template**.
-InfluxDB Cloud imports the template, which includes the following resources:
+InfluxDB OSS imports the template, which includes the following resources:
    - Telegraf Configuration `monitoring-enterprise-1x`
    - Dashboard `InfluxDB 1.x Enterprise`
    - Label `enterprise`